molecularfisherieslaboratory/molecularfisherieslaboratory.github.io/resources-locuseater.md

 A: There is an uninstall program provided with LocusEater.
 There are several ways of activating this program (e.g. through the Add/Remove Programs in the Control Panel of Windows 2000) of which one is described here.
 Find the file ‘uninstall.exe’ in the LocusEater installation directory (e.g. ‘C:\Program Files\LocusEater’) and double-click it.
 A message will ask ‘Are you sure you want to uninstall LocusEater?’, click ‘Yes’.
 LocusEater will be uninstalled.
 If the ‘Uninstalling LocusEater’ window asks, the file ‘help.GID’ can be deleted.

 # Feedback
-Please send any questions or feedback to Contact Us
+Please send any questions or feedback to molecularfisherieslaboratory[at]gmail[dot]com